Vic Rodriguez (lawyer)

-Victor Dayrit Rodriguez (born December 23, 1973) is a Filipino lawyer who served as the Executive Secretary from June to September 2022 in President Bongbong Marcos' administration, and previously served as Marcos' campaign spokesperson.
+Victor Dayrit Rodriguez (born December 23, 1973) is a Filipino lawyer who served as the Executive Secretary from June to September 2022 in the administration of 17th President Bongbong Marcos, and previously served as Marcos' campaign spokesperson.
 He was also the executive vice president and general campaign manager of Partido Federal ng Pilipinas during the Marcos 2022 campaign.

 Education

 Rodriguez attended the University of Santo Tomas in Manila where he obtained his law degree.
 He also had executive education at the National University of Singapore (NUS) Negotiation and Influence Program.

 Career

 Rodriguez is a lawyer and was involved in various law organizations.
 He is the managing lawyer of Rodriguez & Partners Law Firm which he helped establish in 2003.
 He is also president of Quezon City Trial Lawyers League, and was treasurer of the UST Law Alumni Foundation (USTLAFI).
 He was also deputy general counsel of the Integrated Bar of the Philippines.

 He was first elected as a barangay kagawad of Sacred Heart, Quezon City before being elected as its barangay captain at age 19 and became the youngest person to hold the position.
 He joined the Quezon City government in 2002 after his one-decade tenure as barangay captain, and was appointed special assistant to the chief of the Business Permits and Licensing Office by then Mayor Feliciano Belmonte Jr. He then became officer in charge of the city's Community Relations Office.

 Rodriguez co-founded the tabloid Saksi Ngayon with Antonio Lagdameo Jr.

+He was also legal counsel of Bongbong Marcos, who filed an electoral protest against Vice President Leni Robredo after losing the 2016 vice presidential race.
+On February 16, 2021, the electoral protest was dismissed by the Presidential Electoral Tribunal.